 - Toffee bits

-In a saucepan, melt the butter, brown sugar, and salt.
+- In a saucepan, melt the butter, brown sugar, and salt.
 Once the butter has melted, let the mixture boil for a further 5 minutes.
-The mixture should become thick and almost caramel-like in consistency.

 With a very sharp knife!
 Because you’re working with toffee, you’ll wind up with lots of little pieces that have broken off — those were the ones that didn’t make it to these photos.
 If you made the toffee properly, you should be able to easily break it into pieces with your hands as well.